tlittenberg/ldasoft/galactic_binaries/src/README.md

     gb_catalog -h

 Here we produce catalog output for the VGB example give above (the lowest frequency VGB source).
+The ouput will be saved in directory ./catalog_1

     gb_catalog --fmin 0.001249 --samples 32 --duration 3932160 --sources 1 --chain-file ./chains/dimension_chain.dat.1

+Here we produce catalog output for the Galaxy example give above (three GB sources).
+The output will be saved in directory ./catalog_3

+    gb_catalog --fmin 0.0099706 --samples 32 --duration 3932160 --sources 3 --chain-file ./chains/dimension_chain.dat.3

 Next we show how to use the catalog output to build covariance matrix proposals for gb_mcmc.